gamunax/lol-senpai/deploy/README.md

 ## Preparation

-- Install Docker in your machine (see <https://get.docker.com/> or <https://docs.docker.com/installation/>).
+- Install Docker on your machine (see <https://get.docker.com/> or <https://docs.docker.com/installation/>).
 - `git clone https://github.com/Stegoo/lol-senpai.git`
 - `docker build -t lol-senpai lol-senpai/`
 - `docker run --name lol-senpai -p 5000:5000 -d lol-senpai`

 ## Access

-You can access to this website through `http://your-domain.tld:5000`.
+You can access this website through `http://your-domain.tld:5000`.

 If you want to use port 80, run your image with this command: `docker run --name lol-senpai -p 80:5000 -d lol-senpai`.